FadiSro/Car-Rental-System/README.md

 - 📌 Shared visibility: **All notes are visible to all users** across the system

 ---
+## 🧭 System Tabs Overview
+The Car Rental System is divided into several functional tabs designed to simplify daily operations and ensure data is organized, accessible, and secure.
+Each tab is role-based — certain sections are only visible to the manager.

 ### 🚗 Rent Tab (Main Area)

 The **Rent Tab** is the core of the system for handling rental operations.
+It is accessible to **both managers and secretaries**, providing a shared workspace to manage the entire car rental process.

 **Main Features:**
 - 🔍 **Search Rentals** — filter by rental number, customer ID, or vehicle number